ibebbs/Cogenity.Extensions/ReadMe.md

 }
 ```

-As you can see, the `.UseComposition()` function requires configuration information but we'll get back to this in step 3.
+As you can see, we pass an additional configuration file into the Host configuration but we'll get back to that in section 3.

 ### Step 2 - Implement IModule